 There is safety in numbers

-Whether it’s a kickass playlist, home-cooked snacks or riveting stories, it’s good to come to the table prepared with something that can help cement your place in the group.
-It also acts as an ice-breaker.
+It’s good to come to the table prepared with something that can help cement your place in the group.
+Don’t hesitate to share a kickass playlist, home-cooked snacks or riveting stories as they also act as an ice-breaker.

 Be on time